-The Regional Assessment Entity/Primary Worker must make assertive, ongoing efforts to notify the household of the Referral Decision and intake appointment, if applicable.
-Once the Regional Assessment Entity has made contact with the Primary Worker that worker assumes responsibility for assertive and ongoing notification attempts with the household and providing assistance to the household to participate in any scheduled intake appointments.
+The CES Assessor/Primary Worker must make assertive, ongoing efforts to notify the household of the Referral Decision and intake appointment, if applicable.
+Once the CES Assessor has made contact with the Primary Worker, that primary worker assumes responsibility for assertive and ongoing notification attempts with the household and providing assistance to the household to participate in any scheduled intake appointments.